 “That’s for sure.”

-I walked Jill and Jake out to her car.
+I walk Jill and Jake out to her car.

-“It can’t be that obvious yet,” I moaned.
+“It can’t be that obvious yet,” I moan.

 “Your boyfriend’s parents really like you.”

 “You’re the perfect beard,” Jake announces.

 “What’s that?”
 I ask about gay terminology I haven’t heard before.

 “It’s a woman you take to social affairs so no one knows you’re gay.”